Misinformation on the virus is proving highly contagious

 The phenomenon, unfolding largely on social media, escalated this week when President Donald Trump retweeted a false video about an anti-malaria drug being a cure for the virus and it was revealed that Russian intelligence is spreading disinformation about the crisis through English-language websites.

-Experts worry that the torrent of bad information is dangerously undermining efforts to slow the virus, which has been blamed for about 150,000 deaths in the U.S. and over a half-million more around the world.
+Experts worry the torrent of bad information is dangerously undermining efforts to slow the virus, whose death toll in the U.S. hit 150,000 Wednesday, by far the highest in the world, according to the tally kept by Johns Hopkins University.
+Over a half-million people have died in the rest of the world.

-On Wednesday, Florida reported 216 deaths, breaking the single-day record it set a day earlier.
+Hard-hit Florida reported 216 deaths, breaking the single-day record it set a day earlier.
 And South Carolina’s death toll passed 1,500 this week, more than doubling over the past month.
+In Georgia, hospitalizations have more than doubled since July 1, with 3,188 people hospitalized Wednesday.

 He said the fear is that “people are putting themselves in harm’s way because they don’t believe the virus is something they have to deal with.”